nol166/JS-Closures/README.md

   * 💡 The Javascript engine keeps track of all of the variables that the nested function relies on, even if the parent function has finished running.

-  * As a result, we are able to reference the same exact start time even though the stopwatch function has stopped running long before timer was invoked.
+  * As a result, we are able to reference exactly the same start time, even though the stopwatch function has stopped running long before the timer was invoked.

   * We can see the results in the console: